thedr0pperx/linenum.sh/README.md

 Instead of a malicious script, you get:
 1. A clear warning message about the dangers
 2. A friendly ASCII art Rickroll
-3. Your IP address logged (for educational statistics)
+3. Your country logged for statistics (IP is NOT stored)

 No harm done - just a valuable lesson learned! 🎓